ogdenpm/intel80tools/cpmsrc/basice/GettingToBinary.md

 #### Library helper functions binding

-With the newer compiler any helper functions are shared and even with overlays the helper functions in the root module are shared with the overlays.
+With the newer compiler any helper functions are shared across modules and where overlays are used, existing functions in a root module are reused.

-In the original compiler, the helper functions appear to be included as part of the PL/M object file and as such there can be duplicate instances of the helper functions in the overall program.
+In the original compiler, the helper functions appear to be included as part of the PL/M object file and, as such there can be duplicate instances of the helper functions in the overall program.

 It is simple to synthesise original compiler linking  a new PL/M object file with the helper functions, either using plm80.lib or the bespoke functions noted above.
-What is a problem however is that the link will not link multiple modules together as it complains of duplicate definitions.
+Unfortunately linking the files fails, due to duplicate definitions.

 As I have seen this issue  before, I already had a utility (fixomf.pl) that allows me to remove the helper function public definitions from the synthesised object file, thereby eliminating the error.